vapolia/SegmentedViews/README.md

 ## Width of segment items

-The width of a segment can be set in the following 3 ways:
+The width of a segment can be set in the following 3 ways, in reverse order of priority:

 * On the `ItemsDefaultWidth` property of `SegmentedView`
 ```xml